 BAARs are designated alumnae who act as official links between the Admissions Office and students in their communities.
 They help the College identify and cultivate outstanding high school students and personalize the College admissions process.
 Their role is an important and rewarding one.
 They represent Barnard at college fairs, interview prospective students, and host receptions for accepted students.

 Graduating classes elect officers at the end of the senior year and thereafter at the time of each five-year reunion.
-Class officers plan reunions and mini-reunions, communicate with members through class letters and through Class Notes in Barnard magazine, and organize Reunion Fund Committees and phonathons.
+Class officers plan reunions, communicate with members through class letters and through Class Notes in Barnard magazine, and organize Reunion Fund Committees and phonathons.
 All interested class members can volunteer to serve as officers or to join class committees by calling their class president or any one of their current class officers or Alumnae Affairs.

 There are Barnard alumnae regional clubs and contacts all over the world, which arrange programs and events to maintain a connection to the College.
 A regional club can be an excellent way to network in your own community, to pursue cultural or intellectual interests, and to provide a vital link to Barnard.

 Alumnae volunteers are an important part of Barnard's fundraising effort.
 Barnard welcomes the active participation of the dedicated alumnae and parents.
 If you are interested in volunteering, visit the fundraising volunteer page or email email@example.com for more information.